-- 76. New Clause 12T provides for circumstances where an interviewee objects to a video or audio recording of the interview either before or during the interview.
-In such instances where an interviewee objects to a video or audio recording of the interview at the outset or during the interview or whilst on a break from the interview then the objection of the interviewee must be recorded on recording media by the interviewing officer. - 77.
-Where such objections have been recorded or the interviewee has refused to have such objections recorded then the interviewing officer must state orally that the recording equipment will be turned off along with his reasons for doing so.
-After turning off the equipment a written record of the interview would then be made.
+- 77. Clause 12T provides for circumstances where an interviewee objects to a video or audio recording of the interview either before or during the interview.
+In such instances where an interviewee objects to a video or audio recording of the interview at the outset or during the interview then the objection of the interviewee must be recorded on recording media. - 78.
+Where such objections have been recorded or the interviewee has refused to have such objections recorded then the interviewing officer must state orally that the recording equipment will be turned off, along with his reasons for doing so.
+After turning off the equipment a written record of the interview must then be made.